Piramal Finance FY26 Net Profit Surges 210%; Eyes 25% AUM Growth in FY27

 Retail and Wholesale Growth

 Retail AUM increased 33% YoY, with disbursements rising 34% YoY.
 The retail business now drives the consolidated financials, supported by a reduction in operating expenses as a percentage of AUM.
-The company’s customer franchise grew 22% YoY to 5.7 Mn.
-Wholesale 2.0 AUM also contributed to the overall growth, focusing on underpenetrated real estate and corporate mid-market lending.
-Legacy AUM, classified as discontinued, now constitutes less than 3% of the total AUM.
+The company's customer franchise grew 22% YoY to 5.7 Mn.
+Wholesale 2.0 AUM also contributed to overall growth, focusing on underpenetrated real estate and corporate mid-market lending.
+Legacy AUM, classified as discontinued, now constitutes less than 3% of total AUM.

-Asset Quality and Outlook
+Asset Quality and FY27 Outlook

 Historical Stock Returns for Piramal Finance